lucAmbr0/dijkstra-algorithm-sim/README.md

 * Worked on this project for: <a href="https://wakatime.com/badge/github/lucAmbr0/dijkstra-algorithm-sim"><img src="https://wakatime.com/badge/github/lucAmbr0/dijkstra-algorithm-sim.svg?style=flat" alt="wakatime"></a>

 # Introduction
-> This project is in early stage, many things may change often.
+> This project is flagged as finished.

 * **Dijkstra Algorithm Simulator** is a web application designed to visually and technically demonstrate how Dijkstra’s algorithm calculates the shortest paths in a weighted graph.
 This simulation provides an interactive way to understand the inner workings of one of the most fundamental algorithms used in network routing and graph theory.